PaulStoffregen/OneWire/readme.md

    - generic ESP8266 (esp8266)

 ### How to use
-- understanding [onewire protocol](https://en.wikipedia.org/wiki/1-Wire) help a lot
+- understanding [onewire protocol](https://en.wikipedia.org/wiki/1-Wire) helps a lot during "how to"
 - connect your microcontroller (onewire-master) with the onewire-bus
-- the onewire-bus should be set up as described below
+   - the onewire-bus should be set up as described in separate section below
 - the examples are mostly self explanatory
    - the microcontroller acts as a master
    - it will search and select devices on the bus